khpandya/Augmented-Reality-App/README.md

 # Augmented-Reality-App
-Augmented Reality app for a magic trick made with Unity and Vuforia.
+Augmented Reality app for a magic trick made with Unity 2019.3.0 and Vuforia + Android SDK version 30.

+This is a fun little app that turns a queen of spades into a king of diamonds!

-Find in the Google Play Store by searching for AR Magic Trick.
+Coming to Google Play Store soon.